mhbeals/mhwood.github.io/histories/trove.md

 The [digitised newspaper collection](http://trove.nla.gov.au/newspapers) was included alongside these aggregated resources in 2010.
-It was an extension of the Australian Newspaper Plan (ANPlan) founded in 1992, aims to make freely available as many Australian newspapers as possible and make sure that they remain available in perpetuity, regardless of future technological change.
+It was an extension of the Australian Newspaper Plan (ANPlan) founded in 1992, and aims to make freely available as many Australian newspapers as possible and make sure that they remain available in perpetuity, regardless of future technological change.